Joinery Design

 What is the difference between joinery drawings and cabinetry drawings?

-Joinery deals with components that are fixed to building structure — staircases, door frames, window frames, wall panelling.
+Joinery deals with components that are attached to building structure — staircases, door frames, window frames, wall panelling.
 Cabinetry focuses on storage furniture that sits within a room.
 Both require precision CAD, but the technical focus differs: joinery drawings emphasise structural fixings, building regulation compliance, and installation sequences, while cabinetry drawings emphasise panel schedules, cutting lists, and hardware specifications.

 Can you work from architect's drawings?